h3nnn4n/neo-personal-website/website/content/posts/aratu_1.md

 is an Hexapod, I decided to go with it.
 Most 6 legged insects I found didn't meet the "being memorable" criteria.

 Considering that relativelly little experience with robotics and I am not much the research first kind of person, one priority was to be able to iterate, fail and recover fast.
 I found that I am often more productive when I go ahead and just try to make things and go as far as I can without losing momentum.
 Once I hit a blocker that I can't easily resolve, then I start researching on how to fix that particular problem.
 Rinse and repeat.
 The coxa and tibia bones were two such cases were the first designs failed, but I was able to fix them without having to change the other components.
+In the two next pictures, there are two different leg versions.
+In the first, the Tibia is straight and the Coxa has 65mm.
+In the second, the Tibia is longer and curved, allowing it to reach further down into the robot without required aggressive moves and the Coxa is shorter, reducing the strain on the main joint and improving rigidity.
-The robot body was implemented having a grid of holes spaces 10mm apart to allow attaching things that I didn't forsee, without having to print new parts.
-This came in very handy.
+For the Tibia redesign, two side plates were updated, while the feet portion was reutilized.
+For the Coxa, the main piece connecting the two servos was also reutilized.
+This helped reduce the design and printing times allowing for a much faster iteration.
+Another point where this was helpful was in how the robot body was implemented having a grid of holes spaces 10mm apart, allowing attaching things that I didn't forsee without having to print new parts.
+For example when fixing different boards and cables.

 <div class="container-fluid">
   <div class="row">
     <div class="col">
       <img
-        class="img-fluid" src="{% static 'images/aratu_1/side_leg_view.png' %}"
+        class="img-fluid" src="{% static 'images/aratu_1/side_leg_view__old.png' %}"
         alt="Side view of the robot leg, with all the bone lengths measured."
       ></img>
     </div>